Diphthera festiva: Larval host plants

 Other species mentioned in the literature (description from Dunford and Barbara 2008): Phyllanthus latifolius (Euphorbiaceae), Boerhaavia diffusa (Nyctaginaceae), Morongia leptoclada (Mimosaceae), Carya sp.
 (Juglandaceae), Ipomoea batatas (Convolvulaceae), Cocos sp.
 (Arecaceae), Casuarina equisetifolia (Casuarinaceae), Corchorus hirsutus (Tiliaceae), and Lippia alba (Lamiaceae), and Solanum sp.
 (Solanaceae).

 Taxonomy

 Formerly assigned to the family Noctuidae by Fibiger and Lafontaine (2005), recent phylogenetic and morphological analysis revealed that the hieroglyphic moth is more closely related to moths in the family Nolidae.
-In addition to genetic similarity, D. festiva shares the main characteristic that unites Nolids: a rounded silk cocoon with plant matter woven in and a vertical exit slit.
-The hieroglyphic moth is now placed in its own subfamily, Diphtherinae, which is the sister group to the rest of the families within Nolidae.
+In addition to genetic similarity, D. festiva shares the main characteristic that unites nolids: a rounded silk cocoon with plant matter woven in and a vertical exit slit.
+The hieroglyphic moth is now placed in its own subfamily, Diphtherinae, which is the sister group to the rest of the subfamilies within Nolidae.